Mohammed bin Abdulrahman bin Jassim Al Thani: Premiership

-On 7 March 2023, in a cabinet reshuffle, through Amiri Decree No. (2) of 2023, he was appointed as the Prime Minister of Qatar.
+On 7 March 2023, in a cabinet reshuffle, through Amiri Decree No. (2) of 2023, he was appointed the Prime Minister of Qatar.

-Sheikh Mohammed's priorities as prime minister include advising Emir Tamim bin Hamad Al Thani, on the formation of ministries in the country and assisting him in performing his duties and exercising his roles.
-Sheikh Mohammed also heads the Council of Ministers sessions, including managing discussions and supervising the coordination of work between ministries to achieve unity between governmental agencies and ensure the integration of their activities.
+Sheikh Mohammed's priorities as prime minister include advising Emir Tamim bin Hamad Al Thani on the formation of ministries in the country, and assisting him in performing his duties and exercising his roles.
+Sheikh Mohammed also heads the cabinet sessions, including managing discussions and supervising the coordination of work between ministries to achieve unity between governmental agencies and ensure the integration of their activities.

 Role as Minister of Foreign Affairs and Prime Minister

 Sheikh Mohammed's responsibilities as Minister of Foreign Affairs include planning and implementing Qatar's foreign policy, maintaining and extending the country's strategic bilateral and multilateral relations, leading mediation efforts, and consolidating international peace and security.

 On 7 October 2023, Hamas started an extensive armed conflict with Israel.
 Due to its escalation, on 9 October, he made urgent talks to attempt to arrange the release of 36 Palestinian women and children from Israeli prisons in exchange for the release of Israeli women and children held by the militant group that were being detained in Gaza.
-Positive progress is being made in the ongoing negotiations, which Qatar has been undertaking in collaboration with the United States.
 Qatar has played a crucial role in facilitating the release of American and Australian hostages who were stranded in Israel and Gaza.

 On 1 November 2023, Qatar mediated an agreement between Egypt, Israel, and Hamas.
 This agreement, which was coordinated with the U.S., enabled the evacuation of civilians from besieged Gaza.
 Sheikh Mohammed met with CIA Director William J. Burns and head of Mossad David Barnea in Qatar in November.
 They extended the 2023 Gaza war ceasefire by two days and organised the exchange of more than 100 Israeli hostages for 240 Palestinian prisoners.
 Sheikh Mohammed condemned Israel's bombing of the Gaza Strip and called for an "immediate, comprehensive and impartial international investigation" into what he called Israeli crimes in Gaza.